stephenh/stephenh.github.com/_posts/2010-01-17-caller-side-structural-typing.markdown

    This is a JDK7 feature, but the idea is that there will be a way to, at runtime, dynamically add `Closeable` to the list of interfaces that `SomeClass` implements.
 This is like reaching into the `SomeClass` class declaration line and saying "oh, yeah, you meant to add `implements Closeable`, let me do that for you".

+   I think this is the best option for JVM-based structural typing, it just sucks that it is not available yet.

    Points:

    * Pro: Object identity is not broken--there is no proxy/adaptor instance hiding the real `SomeClass` instance in the background